davide3011/palladium-ln/doc/getting-started/advanced-setup/repro.md

 ## Builder image setup

-Once we have the clean base image we need to customize it to be able to build Core Lightning.
+Once we have the clean base image we need to customize it to be able to build Palladium Lightning.
 This includes disabling the update repositories, downloading the build dependencies and specifying the steps required to perform the build.

 For this purpose we have a number of Dockerfiles in the [`contrib/reprobuild`](https://github.com/ElementsProject/lightning/tree/master/contrib/reprobuild) directory that have the specific instructions for each base image.